AChillFeeder/diabetes-tracking/README.md

 - Home page shows days
 - use Effect to fix the infinite loop issue
 - Add Day now accepts both form data and JSON
+- Added graph
+- Added delete option

 # DO'S:
 - update API documentation, some returns have changed
+- change weight to FLOAT (done but look out for issues)